 Employee recognition is a critical aspect of employee engagement and retention.
 Here are some of the most important employee recognition statistics that highlight its significance in the workplace:

-• Recognition does not have to be a significant outlay.
-Reportedly 65% of employees actually prefer non-monetary incentives over fiscal ones.
+- Recognition does not have to be a significant outlay.
+Reportedly, 65% of employees prefer non-monetary incentives over fiscal ones.
 A simple thank you or a personalized note can go a long way in making employees feel valued and appreciated.

 These statistics prove that employers who prioritize recognition and implement effective recognition programs are more likely to have happy, engaged, productive, and loyal employees than those who don’t.

-If you are keen to learn more about boosting recognition in your company, we recommend consulting our list of meaningful employee recognition ideas.
+If you are interested in learning more about boosting recognition in your company, we recommend consulting our list of meaningful employee recognition ideas.

 The Impact of Recognition on Employees' Performance